AY2526S1-CS2113-T10-1/tp/docs/UserGuide.md

 <br/>

 ### List all loans: `list loan`
 Prints the list of all loans onto the terminal with an index starting from 1 as well as a total loan amount.
-If there are no loans, prints total amount of $0.00.
+If there are no loans, `There is no loans found` would be printed.

 Format: `list loan`